fastify/fastify/docs/Reference/Server.md

 <a id="factory-gen-request-id"></a>

 Function for generating the request-id.
 It will receive the incoming request as a parameter.
-Fastify won't verify this function executes correctly, and we expect this function to be error free.
+This function is expected to be error-free.

 + Default: `value of 'request-id' header if provided or monotonically increasing integers`